KILTprotocol/kilt-node/tests/README.md

 Defaulted container "temp-collator" out of: temp-collator, transfer-files-container (init)
 ```

-Make sure, you are in the tests folder - no joke.
+Make sure, you have export all env variable.

 2. If prometheus is not working and you use minikube, delete your minikube instance and start the process again.